What is the True HI Gas Content in Massive Quiescent Galaxies in the Local Universe?: Results

 \subsection{The \hi\ Content of Massive Quiescent Galaxies}

 Figure~\ref{fig:scaling_relations} presents the \hi\ mass fraction as a function of both NUV$-r$ color (left panel) and sSFR (right panel) for massive quiescent galaxies from our FAST, xGASS, and \addd\ samples. \hi\ detections are shown as filled symbols, while non-detections are represented as downward-pointing arrows indicating upper limits.
 Different colors and symbol styles distinguish between the three samples.
 The \addd\ galaxies inside and outside the Virgo Cluster are plotted with different colors.
-For reference, the predicted distribution of the SDSS volume-limited sample from previous figures is shown as gray contours in both panels.
-For clarity, the display is limited to a zoomed-in region (NUV$-r > 4.7$ or sSFR $< -10.6$ yr$^{-1}$) where the quiescent galaxy population resides.
-We categorize our galaxies as follows: \hi-rich ($\log(M_{\textsc{Hi}}/M_\ast) \geq -1$), \hi-middle ($-2.4 \leq \log(M_{\textsc{Hi}}/M_\ast) < -1$), and \hi-poor ($\log(M_{\textsc{Hi}}/M_\ast) < -2.4$).
+For reference, we plotted the predicted distribution of the SDSS volume-limited sample from previous figures (for a fair comparison, the stellar mass threshold of the volume-limited sample has been updated to $M_* > 10^{10} M_{\odot}$) is shown as gray contours in both panels.
+For clarity, the display is limited to a zoomed-in region (NUV$-r > 4.7$ or $\rm \log sSFR< -10.6$ yr$^{-1}$) where the quiescent galaxy population resides.
+We categorize our galaxies as follows: \hi-rich, with $\log(M_{\textsc{Hi}}/M_\ast \geq -1$); \hi-middle, with $-2.4 \leq \log(M_{\textsc{Hi}}/M_\ast) < -1$; and \hi-poor, with $\log(M_{\textsc{Hi}}/M_\ast) < -2.4$.
 These thresholds, indicated by horizontal dashed lines in the figure, approximately correspond to the 90\% contour of the predicted distribution across the parameter space spanned by our samples.